python-poetry/poetry/docs/repositories.md

 ## Publishable Repositories

-Poetry treats repositories to which you publish packages as user specific and not project specific configuration unlike [package sources](#package-sources].
+Poetry treats repositories to which you publish packages as user specific and not project specific configuration unlike [package sources](#package-sources).
 Poetry, today, only supports the [Legacy Upload API](https://warehouse.pypa.io/api-reference/legacy.html#upload-api) when publishing your project.